Historic Museum of the Brigata Sassari: a precious historic treasure in the heart of Sassari

 Along the five rooms of the museum, articulated in different sections and divided into thematic areas, visitors can see the life at the frontline of the First World War and the courage shown by "sos mannos" (the big ones), as they are remembered by the actual soldiers of the Brigata Sassari.

 Men who until that moment had lived their lives within the borders of Sardinia, devoting themselves mainly to agriculture and farming.
-When called to arms,
+When called to arms, they had to abandon their daily life to go to the front and defend the territories of northern Italy from the Austro-Hungarian advance.

 Among the rooms of the exhibition, the collection of vintage uniforms and weapons leads the visitor to the discovery of the military experience.
 It is also possible to see the reproduction of a trench which, together with the rich photographic exhibition, with its important historical and human value, immortalizes the hard life there, made of moments of struggle, suffering and tension but also of gathering and sharing.